 Noir: Breakaway, Canicule aka Dog Day, Circle of Danger, Clash by Night, and Cloudburst

 BREAKAWAY (1956) --- It’s another Tom “Duke” Martin thriller with Tom Conway!
 There were two, lensed in Britain, one US-released, Murder on Approval, while this one, Breakaway, I’m not for sure.
 Maybe RKO in waning days floated it to a handful of Yank cinemas.
 Someone more patient to do necessary research will enlighten us.
-Breakaway showed up in a “Forgotten Noir” DVD box, itself forgotten for coming out of VCI years back, but these please where it’s small change intrigue one wants, or Conway toplining for a next to last time (The Last Man to Hang would follow, which based on Tom’s support cast, plus Terence Fisher directing, looks mighty interesting).
+Breakaway showed up in a “Forgotten Noir” DVD box, itself forgotten for coming out of VCI years back, but these please where it’s small change one seeks, or Conway toplining for a next to final time (The Last Man to Hang would follow, which based on Tom’s support cast, plus Terence Fisher directing, looks mighty interesting).
 Duke Martin as limned by Conway is described by online writers as a “suave, if a trifle elderly, private eye,” which troubles me (1) because Tom Conway was a sprightly fifty-one when he made Breakaway, and (2) I like to think I have much in common with suave, if elderly, private eyes, thus Tom Conway more an identification figure as I transition to “trifle” (plus) elder status.
 Duke detects as avocation rather than livelihood, involving himself in Breakaway’s mystery more for curiosity than quid a day plus expenses.
 For all narrative reveals, he never got paid for his troubles, as who invited Duke to horn in?
 Do real-life private dicks do pro bono work?
 Lawyers sometimes do, if seldom realizing so until their effort is spent, like J. Stewart as chump advocate in Anatomy of a Murder.
 Duke is on the trail of “a formula which may reduce metal fatigue,” which I had to look up, but still don’t really understand meaning of.
 Femme assist is Honor Blackman, nine years away from Pussy Galore, and hanged if I could reconcile the two.
 What culture shock must it have been for jobbing Brit players like Blackman to sludge along years in such disposables as Breakaway, then overnight find themselves catapulted to international stardom by the James Bond series?
 Such talent should have formed a support group to ruminate on how such an utterly mad thing could have happened to them, Blackman and Sean Connery to co-chair meetings.

 CANICULE, aka DOG DAY (1984) --- I got vapors watching Lee Marvin dragged through this swampy French crime story, among final things he did and I’m guessing a job he regretted once plane touched down and he got a slant on what Euro hosts were planning.
 Lee was but sixty, seemed leagues older, or just plain spent.
 He was an action star now trapped doing action, a next after Canicule pairing him with Chuck Norris.
 I found no evidence of Canicule having a US release, but English-language prints were issued, alternate title Dog Day sounding like something Yanks would call a Lee Marvin vehicle.
 As “Jimmy Cobb,” he and confederates muff a bank job, Lee alone and hid in a barn way out from Paris where trouble started, cops and a rival gang in pursuit.
 Degenerate rurals stall a getaway, a brat kid making off with loot Marvin thought was hid.
 Canicule becomes more the farmers’ story than Lee's, patches of comedy leavened by violence to call up memory of Herschell Gordon Lewis, not a felicitous mate to Marvin.
 Frankly never heard of Canicule or Dog Day before Kino made their Blu-Ray available, but on proposition anything with Lee Marvin has to be worth watching once at least, I bought in.
 Not sorry for the ride, as you can’t call this boring, outrages and unexpected frequent nudity enough to renew conviction that there’s nobody like the French to upend expectations.
 Never saleable as an art film for being so frankly disgusting at times, this what saves bacon for those who’d not equate Lee with art in any event.
 Maybe he knew, or hoped, no one would ever see finished result, and until now, I’d guess few had.
 Canicule reminded me of those Mexican horrors Karloff did near the end where he had not notion of other and exploitative stuff they shot with intent of slotting same in with his work.
 Did Lee realize what sleaze he had let himself in for?
 And yet there is raw stuff that includes him, so we can’t let him off hooks altogether.
 Canicule is fine to sate grim curiosity, is even enjoyable on lowdown terms.
 Certainly R-worthy, had anyone bothered to rate it.

 CIRCLE OF DANGER (1951) --- Don’t recall a shot fired or fist thrown in this subdued thriller, Brit-produced, where Ray Milland travels abroad to investigate a brother’s peculiar wartime death.
 Considerable interest comes of Jacques Tourneur directing, him never putting a foot wrong where in charge, especially when topic is noirish which this is despite cottage and country backdrop.
 Milland is for tracking members of a former Commando team whose return from a mission behind enemy lines saw but one casualty that is Ray’s sibling, each of the disbanded team with plenty to hide.
 War guilt and/or unresolved issues made basis for much melodrama to follow WWII, Circle of Danger among quieter ones, and the better for it, Milland older enough not to need or benefit from action spasms or tilt with femme fatales.
 Romance comes courtesy Patricia Roc, appealing in singular way this actress was, plus Marius Goring of Red Shoes background as possibly dangerous director of dance revues, an offbeat occupation for noir villains, if indeed he is one.
 There too is Naunton Wayne, formerly of comedy for Hitchcock and others, amusing if possibly sinister here.
 “Coronado Productions” was an independent spearheaded by David E. Rose.
-Cuts were made for a US release, though a Region Two DVD appears complete.
+Cuts were made for US release, though a Region Two DVD appears complete.
 Eagle-Lion promised Circle of Danger for US market as part of an “art” group to play specialty houses, “three to four years” a window promised before it and other titles would be offered to television, by mid-1951 on United Artists docket for stateside play-off.
 Reviews were mixed, “placid” among words bandied, though one reviewer saw merit in an ending “unconventional and a surprise,” which indeed it is, for I did not see same coming, this to further advantage for Circle of Danger, which while undeniably obscure, has much to please, and toward closure of noir watch lists, should prove a worthwhile detour.

 CLASH BY NIGHT (1952) --- Melodrama for me seems “overheated” where same arguments are aired repeatedly, point made by each but beaten silly and exhausting by a welcome end.
 Not saying Clash by Night falls full in this category, but it tickles edges.
 There comes point in any third act where you’re ready to wrap things up and go home, more ongoing case nowadays than in a Classic Era where writing at least was more disciplined, as here it for most part is, but there is something wearing about a cuckold who takes forever getting wise, Paul Douglas ramping up voice volume till end point where all he does is shout at Barbara Stanwyck, who does her own reach in decibels, a trademark to go down smoother when male opponents stand there and take it, which Douglas and other male lead Robert Ryan distinctly do not.
 All this came indirectly of pen wielded by Clifford Odets, whose work we recognize for distinct P.O.V., but how much of Odets survived other cooks like Jerry Wald and Norman Krasna, producing for RKO release?
 They even copyrighted Clash by Night, so must have had ownership or at least large stake in the negative at one time.
 Howard Hughes gave them a rich deal and carte blanche for multiple features, and Clash by Night bears bold creative signatures.
 The Ryan character vocals a hate for women, which makes me wonder if Odets/whoever was letting off steam of his/their own.
 Stanwyck is black sheep come home to a fishing village she left in disgrace years before, soiled and thus shunned.
 Clash by Night has would-be adult content diluted by Code compliance, but intent is good and they take things at least far as any project could at the time.
 Marilyn Monroe is in for a better than small part, being one of stars over the title if not a lead.
 She’s as good here as would be case after she got more self-conscious and was grazed upon by acting coaches.
 Directing is Fritz Lang, this amidst work where he could find it, hobbled by reputation spread by players who couldn’t stand him, their number not topping ones who understood his genius and how it could help them.
 Clash by Night is out via Warner Archive on put-right Blu-Ray, always happy outcome for RKO’s that can use all of visual enhance they can get.